Take an online tour of OneCause today.

 Online auctions can help nonprofits raise a lot of money in the virtual world.
-It doesn’t matter if you are online, having a live stream show from your couch coupled with the chance to walk away with an amazing items and support a great cause will still spur giving!
+It doesn’t matter if you are online, watching a live stream show from your couch coupled with the chance to walk away with amazing items and support a great cause will still spur giving!

 We know, peer-to-peer events don’t seem like the right fit for live streaming.
 You have to be in-person for them.
 Right?

 Nope!
 In the age of social distancing, nonprofits have been looking to the capabilities of live stream to recreate the energy and community feel of peer-to-peer events—especially run-walk-rides.